 There is a tab in the Neve Options page showing a comparison between the free and pro versions.

-Apart from these, Neve Pro gives access to four more demo sites in addition to the ones offered in the free version.
+Apart from these, Neve Pro unlocks more demo sites in addition to the ones offered with the free theme.

 How to get the Pro license?